lastingParadox/ff-site/archive-to-markdown/md/ff2/12-party-planet.md

 **Jelsafan0** _(18-Aug-18 03:18 PM)_

-> Erm, I’m from... hmmm... we moved a lot, so...
-I’m not sure?
+> Erm, I'm from... hmmm... we moved a lot, so...
+I'm not sure?

 _Iris holds her head, trying to remember._